aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 {{%expand "Need a hint?" %}}

 - See the documentation for [CloudFormation parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html), and define a parameter for your S3 bucket name prefix in your template.
-- CloudFormation parameters are referenced in a similar way to how we referenced pseudo parameters inside of the `!Sub` function above.
-For example, if your parameter name is `S3BucketNamePrefix` you can reference this inside of `!Sub` function as follows `!Sub '${S3BucketNamePrefix}'`
+- When composing the bucket name, reference your CloudFormation parameter like you referenced pseudo parameters with the `!Sub` intrinsic function earlier.
+For example, if your template parameter is `S3BucketNamePrefix`, choose to reference it with the `!Sub` intrinsic function as follows: `!Sub '${S3BucketNamePrefix}'`